reims2/reims2-docs/src/dev/notes.md

 - second mail, ex1 probably a bug, theres 0 cyl but axis still filtering?? bi3 should show up in non BAL search

 - third mail, similiar to shanti

+## 22.4.24

+- The additional score impact is fine, it's really not that important
+- cutoff additional is also fine with 0.5, and they could always use the high tolerance option
+- though: maybe use high tolerance for axis as well, apply a percentage? why not.
+- spherical equivalents can change the sign (go negative)
+- diane doesn't really know other orgs using REIMS1 or how they work, i should reach out myself.
+- she'll look into the axis, especially on widening the tolerance.
+- the other person will look into the matching algo